dmst-algorithms-course/assignment-2023-2/README.md

-# assignment-2023-1
+# assignment-2023-2

-First assignment for the 2023 course.
+Second assignment for the 2023 course.
 The assignment can be found [here](https://github.com/dmst-algorithms-course/assignment-2023-2/blob/main/assignment-2023-2.pdf).